 From that moment on, I just wanted to continually get better at controlling my improvising skills, because it seemed like it just wasn’t that hard.

-You see, when it come to this scale it really isn’t that hard to sound good.
+You see, when it comes to this scale, it really isn’t that hard to sound good.